Air India Express plane crashes in Kerala, killing several | DW | 07.08.2020

 At least 14 people, including a pilot, were killed when an Air India Express jet crash landed at Kozhikode airport in the Indian state of Kerala on Friday.

 The Boeing-737 plane skidded off the runway while attempting to land in heavy rain.
-Its fuselage then split in two.
 There was no fire on board, the civil aviation ministry said in a statement.

+Civil aviation minister Hardeep Puri said the plane overshot the runway, which is situated on top of a hill, and went about 10 meters (32 feet) down a slope before breaking into two pieces.

 The flight was coming from Dubai.